xharris/blankejs-tutorials/1-ball/simple.md

 ```
 -- call our custom explode() method during a collision
 self.onCollision["main"] = function(other)
-    if other.parent.classname == "Paddle" then
+    if other.parent.classname == "Paddle" and self.homing then
         self:explode()
     end
 end